Skip to main content

 Last updated

-Severe tropical storms are currently impacting regions throughout the northern hemisphere.
 The Atlantic tropical cyclone season runs from June to November every year.
+The Pacific cyclone season is usually between November and March.

-If you're travelling somewhere that experiences severe weather, be prepared and informed.
+If you're going somewhere with severe weather, be prepared and informed.

 How to prepare